Top 10 Treatments proven to Fight COVID-19 (June 2022)

 Povidone iodine (PVP-I) is an antiseptic that has been used for over 150 years.
 It's already proven that different concentration of PVP-I can deactivate COVID-19 virus.

-There are more than 15 studies of curcumin in COVID-19 published.
-And the results are promising.
+There are more than 20 completed studies of curcumin in COVID-19 that suggest that it improves clinical outcome of patients.

 Curcumin also acts as natural zinc ionophores and can promote the cellular uptake of zinc and can be used with zinc to increase the effectiveness of these compounds in the inhibition of the virus (Ref).